Fostering an Equitable and Healthy Richmond Region

 We Seek to…

-We seek to advance health equity and reduce health disparities in our region.
+We seek to advance health and racial equity in our region.

-Our Trustee and Staff Definition of Health Equity
+Our Trustees' and Staff Definition of Health Equity

 Health equity means everyone has a fair and just opportunity to be as healthy and well as possible.
 This requires engaging communities and partners to reduce health disparities by removing obstacles to health such as poverty, discrimination and their consequences.